MiningMyBusiness/CongressionalDataProject/README.md

 The html files in the Figures directory of the repo contain all relevant figures outputed by the code files in the Code Directory.

 ### Data
 The files in the Data directory are not human-readable and only readable with python code.
 These data are aggregations of raw data collected from scraping.
-These raw data files are available online and can be collected by running the webscraping code found in the repo under the Code directory.
+This raw data is online and can be collected by running the webscraping code found in the repo under the Code directory.